dmose/mc-nodejs-docs/threat-model.md

 ### Setting limits on the number of dependencies allowed for a given package

-Whether this is worth it, on balance, needs to be discussed further.
+Whether this is worth it needs to be discussed further.

 [TODO(nodejs-peers & sec folks): need to decide before signoff].

 ### Encourage or enforce a waiting period after release and before vendoring

-The rationale is we don't necessarily need to be the first to use most upgrades, and that gives time for at least some subset of flaws or malice to surface before we start using it.
+The rationale is that we don't necessarily need to be the first to use most upgrades.
+That gives time for at least some subset of flaws or malice to surface before we start using it.
 Obviously, exceptions would need to be made for (for example), known security fixes.